Classification of positive solutions to the H\'enon-Sobolev critical systems: Introduction

 Moreover, we have

-Recall that $S(a,b,n)$ is the sharp constant of the inequality \eqref{ckn}. \end{theorem} \begin{remark} Generally, one cannot guarantee the positivity of $(c_1,c_2)$.
-In the special case $p\nu=1$, it has been demonstrated in \cite{Pen} that, under appropriate constraints on $\alpha$ and $\beta$, all nonnegative ground states are given by semi-trivial pairs $(W,0)$ and $(0,W)$.
+Recall that $S(a,b,n)$ is the sharp constant in the inequality \eqref{ckn}. \end{theorem} \begin{remark} Generally, one cannot guarantee the positivity of $(c_1,c_2)$.
+In the special case where $p\nu=1$, it has been demonstrated in \cite{Pen} that, under appropriate constraints on $\alpha$ and $\beta$, all nonnegative ground states are given by semi-trivial pairs $(W,0)$ and $(0,W)$.
 In our current setting, relying on basic inequalities, we are able to analyze the following three cases:

 In the first two cases, all nonnegative ground states are positive.
 In the case $(iii)$, all nonnegative ground states are semi-trivial.
-Further details will be provided after the proof of Theorem \ref{ground}. \end{remark} One crucial component for establishing this characterization result is the following sharp vector-valued Caffarelli-Kohn-Nirenberg inequality: \begin{theorem} Assume $a<0,a<b$ or $a\geq0$.
+Further details will be provided after the proof of Theorem \ref{ground} in Section \ref{sec5}. \end{remark} One crucial component in establishing this characterization result is the following sharp vector-valued Caffarelli-Kohn-Nirenberg inequality: \begin{theorem} Assume $a<0$ and $a<b$, or $a\geq0$.
 Then for any $(u,v)\in D_a^{1,2}(\R^n)\times D_a^{1,2}(\R^n)$, we have

 The sharp constant $\Bar{S}$ is given by